Recruitment

 Employers can advertise vacancies and events across the whole University for free via careerconnect.manchester.ac.uk, for details see employers.manchester.ac.uk

 Each department has an employability lead with responsibility for liaising with industrial partners relevant to their students degree programs.
 As an academic, the employability will have direct access to those students through their teaching and research.
-Contact the relevant Department for details.

 Employing students before they graduate